Harsh-rrc/3018-Project/README.md

 - Tests reset in-memory repositories for isolation
 - Email sending is mocked during tests
 - Console logs suppressed in test environment for clean output
+- Dynamic Ethereal email accounts used automatically for testing when EMAIL_SERVICE=ethereal

 ## Contribution
 Follow GitHub workflow best practices for managing branches and pull requests.